jeffmasty/JudahZone/README.md

 An open source GrooveBox (mixer/effects/looper/sequencer) written in Java for the Jack realtime sound system. (https://jackaudio.org/)

-8 mono or stereo instrument channels are currently handled as well as 4 recording loops.
+Use the built-in Drums, Synths and Loopers and/or hook-up your own guitars, mics and synths.
 All audio channels have separately controlled internal Gain, EQ, Hi/Lo Cut, Chorus, Overdrive, Reverb, Delay, Compression, Stereo panning, Automation, a Spectrometer, an IR CabSim and a pair of LFOs.
 Loops may be synchronized for different song lengths and structures.
 A MIDI sequencer and feature-rich editor is provided consisting of 4 drum tracks and unlimited piano rolls.
 The sequencer generates chords, arpeggios and bass lines from ChordPro files.
 The sample player holds 8 loops/one-shots and 32 drum samples (8 samples per drum track).
 Melodic tracks may be played through external gear or through TacoSynth, a built-in subtractive synthesizer with the regular gamut of wave shapes, envelopes, resonant filters, detuning/harmonics and presets.
 Also included: a song editor, sheet music and chord views, guitar tuner, RMS/spectrogram, lossless audio recording and MIDI routing/clock support.
 The following controllers are integrated in the live system: Akai MPKmini, Korg NanoPad2 and Kontrol2, Line6 FBV Shortboard, Jamstik MIDI guitar, an old Arturia BeatStep, a Behringer Crave synth and their UMC1820 digital interface.
 Performance material is stored in a separate project: https://github.com/jeffmasty/Setlist  Some live looping: https://www.youtube.com/user/judahmu/videos

 ### Prerequisites